Medicine Man

 Medicine Man . . .

 Years ago, in a rustic log cabin diner in Ruidoso, New Mexico, I had the pleasure of enjoying an evening with an Apache elder who had asked to join me at my table.
-It was a quiet night, snow falling lightly.
+It was a quiet winter night, snow falling lightly.
 Aside from the proprietor, my newfound dinner companion and I were the only ones in that diner.

 At the onset of our conversation, I learned this stranger who had asked to join me, was a Medicine Man of the Apache Nation.
 Given his general appearance, I believed that to be so; beaded deerskin vest, long salt & pepper braids, well-worn jeans, and creases in his face as deep as the Grand Canyon, sanded smooth by his gentle smile.
 His dark eyes were bright enough to allow one to believe the Universe had placed galaxies in them to provide their sparkle.
 Why he chose to join me, I will never question.

 “Men are flawed creatures, always.
 Me too,” the Medicine Man said as he began responding to a question I posed.
-"Man was never so flawed like now, and things with man are not getting better,” he continued.
+"Man was never so flawed like now, and things with man are not getting any better,” he continued.
 “Men no longer like to listen to things not about money or power.
 The spirits worry.”
 That comment from the Apache moved our conversation from a casual to a more serious level as we got acquainted in that little log cabin diner.

 Eight years earlier I was in a horrific car crash where my car did several barrel rolls through the air before striking a tree, head-on, and landing upside-down on a giant boulder.
 The boulder penetrated the driver-side roof like a can opener, its jagged metal penetrating the driver's seat.
 When the car was righted, the splayed metal of the roof resembled a giant claw trying to permanently embed the driver, me, into the driver’s seat.
 The rest of the roof was flattened level with the hood and trunk, and the car was visibly bent in the middle.
 How I got out of the car is the question that has lingered in my mind ever since the day of that crash.